 BIBLIOGRAPHY:Charles W. Hackett, ed., Pichardo's Treatise on the Limits of Louisiana and Texas (4 vols., Austin: University of Texas Press, 1931–46).
 Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).
 J. R. Swanton, Linguistic Material from the Tribes of Southern Texas and Northeastern Mexico (Washington: Smithsonian Institution, 1940).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "OBORI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmo02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "OBORI INDIANS," accessed September 15, 2019, http://www.tshaonline.org/handbook/online/articles/bmo02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.